Skip to content

 Trust-weighted scoring

-This creates a natural preference hierarchy: verified, curated knowledge surfaces above raw captures.
+Retrieval results are not ranked by relevance alone.
+GRAM applies a trust-weighted scoring model that factors in the governance classification of each result alongside its semantic similarity score.
+Verified, curated knowledge surfaces above raw captures.
 Established doctrine surfaces above untriaged intelligence.
 The scoring model reflects the reality that not all information in a knowledge base carries equal authority, and retrieval systems that ignore this distinction actively degrade decision quality.

-Entity graph
+Knowledge graph

-Beyond unstructured retrieval, GRAM maintains a structured entity graph — currently 17 entities and 21 relationships — that enables knowledge traversal across connected concepts.
-Where vector search answers "what is related to this query," the entity graph answers "what is connected to this thing, and how."
+Beyond unstructured retrieval, GRAM maintains a structured knowledge graph that enables traversal across connected concepts.
+Where semantic search answers "what is related to this query," the graph answers "what is connected to this thing, and how."
+This is particularly valuable for multi-hop reasoning, where an agent querying about a specific technology can traverse relationships to discover associated projects, governance policies, and decision records without requiring the user to know those connections exist.

 What makes this different

 Standard RAG gives you semantic retrieval with no governance.
-Everything gets indexed, everything gets returned, and the only ranking signal is vector similarity.
+Everything gets indexed, everything gets returned, and the only ranking signal is similarity.
 This works for public documentation.
 It fails the moment sensitive data enters the corpus.

 Operational evidence